aws-samples/eks-workshop/content/scaling/deploy_hpa.md

 By default, Amazon EKS nodes security group does not allow incoming `https` connection from masters security group and the control plane cannot access the Metrics API.

-Update the Amazon EKS kubernetes nodes security groups to allow ingress / incoming `https` connections from the EKS masters security group.
+Update the Amazon EKS Kubernetes nodes security groups to allow ingress / incoming `https` connections from the EKS masters security group.

 ![Configure Nodes SG](/images/hpa-eks-sg.png)